-15 Best Things to do in El Jadida, Morocco
+Best Things to Do in El Jadida (Morocco)

-Best Things to do in El Jadida, Morocco
+Let’s Explore The Best Things to Do in El Jadida City:

-What was known as Mazagan was a Portuguese fortified city, founded in the early 16th century and finally taken over by Sultan Mohammed ben Abdallah in 1769.
-The Portuguese city was inscribed as a World Heritage Site in 2004, for its preserved Renaissance design, bastions, walls, and atmospheric cistern, all ready for exploration.
+Originally known as Mazagan, this fortified city was established by the Portuguese in the early 16th century before being seized by Sultan Mohammed ben Abdallah in 1769.
+Today, it stands as a captivating Moroccan city that seamlessly blends cultural influences.
+In 2004, the Portuguese city of Mazagan was recognized as a UNESCO World Heritage Site, celebrating its well-preserved Renaissance architecture, bastions, walls, and atmospheric cistern, all awaiting exploration.

 3 – Mosque of the Portuguese City